Full question:

 Answer:

-The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) has been enacted in 48 states and has been introduced in others.
-Generally, this statute contains both jurisdiction and enforcement provisions that require a state to enforce a custody or visitation order that was issued by the child’s habitual residence.
-Without a custody order, this law would not apply.
+The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) applies in 48 states and provides guidelines for jurisdiction and enforcement of custody orders.
+This law requires enforcement of custody or visitation orders issued by the child's habitual residence.
+Without a custody order, the UCCJEA would not apply.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.